Mehdierli/ProgrammingNotes/JavaScript.md

 * avoid frequently calling a function with the same argument.

 ## What is high order function
-* it take one ore more function as argument,
+* it take one or more function as argument,
 * return a function as a result.

 ## what is relationship between Object and Function
-*
+* function is a Function object, which belong to Object.
+* In JavaScript, functions are first-class objects,
+* because they can have properties and methods just like any other object.
+* What distinguishes them from other objects is that functions can be called.
+* In brief, they are Function objects.

 ## what is first class function
 * function is treat like any other variable, you can return a function, you can assign the function to a variable, you can pass the function as a argument to another function.